HMB3/habitatIntersect/README.md

-nenswniche : rapidly estimate habitat suitability for invertebrates and plants in NE-NSW
+nenswniche : estimate burnt habitat for invertebrates, plants and reptiles in Eastern Australia
 ================
-March 2021
+June 2021

-The text and code below summarises a workflow in R that can be used to relatively rapidly assess the environmental range of a species within Australia, from downloading occurrence records, through to creating maps of predicted climatic suitability across Australia at 1km\*1km resolution.
-An example of this work is published in the journal Science of the Total Environment -
+The text and code below summarises an R package that can be used to rapidly assess the environmental range of a species within Australia, from downloading occurrence records, through to creating maps of predicted habitat suitability across Australia.
+An example of this pipeline applied to plants is published in Science of the Total Environment -